How can Marketing Agencies best use Databox?

 When it comes to data monitoring and reporting, there are typically two separate interests within the Agency:

 - The Agency Owner or Director of Client Services, who does not personally own any accounts

 The Owner or Director of Client Services can use the Client Performance Screen to see up to 5 KPIs from every account on one screen.
 This allows you to perform quick health checks across all of your Clients.

 So, if you want to view your monthly Visits, Inbound Leads, New Customers, Revenue and Facebook Spend for every client, you can easily check in on that data every day in one place.

 For an individual Account Manager, the goal is typically to eliminate the hours of copying and pasting data into a spreadsheet and formatting a Powerpoint.
 This can be done by following the Onboarding plan for Databox Partners ( see here).

 In Databox, the automated dashboards refresh their data every hour in paid Accounts (or every day in Free Accounts), so the data is always current.
 This allows more time for analysis and actionable items based on the state of the data.

-Account managers typically add Annotations and Notes to clearly highlight the insights that they have gathered from the data.
+Account managers typically add Annotations and Notes to clearly highlight the insights that they have gathered from the data and actions they have taken to improve performance.
 They have the ability to share this data in a variety of ways: